simon-weber/gmusicapi/README.md

 * Song streaming and downloading

-* Song uploading of all Google-supported file formats (currently flaky)
+* ~~Song uploading of all Google-supported file formats~~ uploading problems are currently being fixed (see [this issue](https://github.com/simon-weber/Unofficial-Google-Music-API/issues/51#issuecomment-11833220))

 * Playlist manipulation:
     * creation